Located in the heart of Atlanta, Georgia, Georgia Tech is a school well-known for its engineering and computer science

 Conclusion: Georgia Tech Supplemental Essay

 Remember, these short answer responses give you a chance to communicate with Georgia Tech’s admissions officers in a way that your testing scores and transcripts can’t.
 Use this opportunity to your advantage.

-- Overall, you will write two short essays.
-One will be your statement of interest in Georgia Tech.
+Overall, you will write two short essays.
+One will show your interest in a specific major at Georgia Tech.